sscovil/random/README.md

 ### random.sample(arr, size)

 Returns a random sample of elements from a given array.
+This uses the `shuffle` function (see below) internally.

 ```javascript
 const arr = ["north", "east", "south", "west"];